 Use layers instead

 Rather than using a snowsuit, layer your baby up.
 That way, if you feel like he feels a little warm, you can strip off a layer.
-Feel free to use a jacket for baby, but not a puffa coat.
-Babys legs and head are the only things which may not be protected by the warmth of the wrap, so do ensure that you layer the legs up with tights, fleece stockings, thick bootees, etc and ensure that baby is wearing a hat.
+Feel free to use a jacket for baby, but not a puffy coat.
+Baby’s legs and head are the only things which may not be protected by the warmth of the wrap, so do ensure that you layer the legs up with tights, fleece stockings, thick booties, etc and ensure that baby is wearing a hat.